fmxsh/tot-ontology/README.md

 Emergence: A particular thing can be known by percieving a difference with everything that it is not.
 Many particular things can be associated with eachother, organized around a particular purpose.
 The many particular things, organized around a purpose, are the constitution of an emergent _thing of thing_ that is a particular thing that consists of all the particular things and their relations.

-For example: this very thing being described right now, is based in purpose, constitution, property, and these together comprise a unifying thing called _thing of things_.
+For example: this very thing being described right now, is based in purpose, constitution, property, and these together comprise a unifying thing called _structure of things_.

 ## Thing

-(A thing is defined here using a _thing of things_, and a _thing of things_ in turn is consisting of many _thing_.
-Thus we recognize a _thing_ itself as a _thing of things_.
+(A thing is defined here using a _structure of things_, and a _structure of things_ in turn is consisting of many _thing_.
+Thus we recognize a _thing_ itself as a _structure of things_.
 A _thing_ thus is not merely a simple smaller building block, but part of a recursive self-definition)

 Identity: An identifiable entity that can be distinguished from other entities.